 All students will receive a reminder email towards the end of the spring semester that faculty are not on contract in the summer.
 All advising should occur before the end of the Spring semester for both our new and returning students.
 While the Counselor Education (CED) Program faculty might teach classes during the summer, they are not on contract to work for the university during the summer.
 If students have advising questions, they must wait until the faculty are back on contract for the fall semester.
 Thus, student academic advising will take place only from your advisors during the Fall and Spring semesters.
 Please contact Dr. Wilson for program and graduate school related matters during the summer, no student advising.
-The last day of student advising will end on the last day of final exams during the Spring semester.
-New students entering the CED program for fall semester will be advised during the spring semester for the summer and fall semesters.
+The last day of student advising will end on the last day of final exams during the Spring semester for the summer and fall semesters.
 Once new students have been informed of their advisor, they are to contact their advisor as soon as possible to seek academic advisement.
 However, if new students attend New Student Orientation in the spring, students may not have to contact their advisors.